MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-barcodescanner-symbologies.md

 ﻿---
 title: Working with barcode scanner symbologies
-description: Use the UWP barcode scanner APIs to process barcode symbologies without manually configuring the scanner. ms.date: 08/29/2018 ms.topic: article
+description: This topic explains how to use the Universal Windows Platform (UWP) barcode scanner APIs to process barcode symbologies without manually configuring the scanner. ms.date: 05/04/2023 ms.topic: article

-keywords: windows 10, uwp, point of service, pos ms.localizationpriority: medium
+ms.localizationpriority: medium
 ---

-# Working with symbologies
+# Working with barcode scanner symbologies

+This topic explains how to use the Universal Windows Platform (UWP) barcode scanner APIs to process barcode symbologies without manually configuring the scanner.

 A [barcode symbology](/uwp/api/windows.devices.pointofservice.barcodesymbologies) is the mapping of data to a specific barcode format.
 Some common symbologies include UPC, Code 128, QR Code, and so on.
-The Universal Windows Platform barcode scanner APIs allow an application to control how the scanner processes these symbologies without manually configuring the scanner.

 ## Determine which symbologies are supported

 Since your application may be used with different barcode scanner models from multiple manufacturers, you may want to query the scanner to determine the list of symbologies that it supports.
 This can be useful if your application requires a specific symbology that may not be supported by all scanners or you need to enable symbologies that have been either manually or programmatically disabled on the scanner.

 Once you have a [BarcodeScanner](/uwp/api/windows.devices.pointofservice.barcodescanner) object by using [BarcodeScanner.FromIdAsync](/uwp/api/windows.devices.pointofservice.barcodescanner.fromidasync), call [GetSupportedSymbologiesAsync](/uwp/api/windows.devices.pointofservice.barcodescanner.getsupportedsymbologiesasync#Windows_Devices_PointOfService_BarcodeScanner_GetSupportedSymbologiesAsync) to obtain a list of symbologies supported by the device.